typhdotcom/diaspora/README.md

 Interpretation: The path graph is the archetype of the classical universe - no cycles, no paradoxes, no irreducible frustration.
 Every constraint is satisfiable; information flows from one end to the other without getting trapped.
 The path is a tree, and trees admit well-founded membership hierarchies with no Russell-like loops.
 This is the "vacuum state" - the baseline against which all topological complexity is measured.

-The Genesis Gap theorems capture a fundamental truth: closing the loop creates the paradox.
+The Genesis Gap theorems formalize this: closing the loop creates the paradox.
 P_n has n-1 edges and b₁ = 0; C_n has n edges and b₁ = 1.
 That single edge - the "genesis edge" connecting the endpoints - transforms the classical vacuum into a non-classical universe with irreducible harmonic content.
 One edge is the minimum cost of genesis.

 ### `Diaspora/Hodge/EdgeAddition.lean`